Scalar field dark energy models: Current and forecast constraints: Forecasts

 \subsection{DESI-extension BAO}

 The DESI collaboration has proposed an extension of the baseline five-year, 14,000 sq.~deg.~survey that would improve the precision of BAO measurements by increasing the density of Luminous Red Galaxy (LRG) targets, increasing the completeness of emission line galaxy (ELG) targets, and increasing the survey area by 20\% \cite{DESIextension24}.
 Using their forecast BAO uncertainties, we create a mock dataset for $D_{\rm M}/r_{\rm d}$ and $D_{\rm H}/r_{\rm d}$ measurements in 31 redshift bins of width $\Delta z=0.1$ with $0 < z_{\rm eff} < 3.25$.
 We sample from the corresponding posterior using \textsc{CosmoSIS} and \textsc{emcee} \cite{Foreman-Mackey13}.
+We provide the mock $D_{\rm M}/r_{\rm d}$ and $D_{\rm H}/r_{\rm d}$ measurements we used in Appendix \ref{app:desi_extension}.